 NORTH AMERICA

-MEXICO: Category 3 hurricane is expected to brush by the Baja California Peninsula in coming days, with tropical storm winds potentially causing destruction.
+MEXICO: A Category 3 hurricane is expected to brush by the Baja California Peninsula in coming days, with tropical storm winds potentially causing destruction.
 Hurricane Genevieve will most likely not make landfall in Mexico, but with winds of up to 120 mph, a tropical storm watch has been activated.
 Genevieve will also bring an increase in moisture and rainfall as the West Coast experiences a record breaking heat wave this week.

 MEXICO: The state of Chihuahua is requesting federal aid to help combat a drought that has left most of the region without reliable sources of water since January.
 The limited amount of water is affecting the agricultural industry, with many livestock struggling to survive.
 Farmers report cattle and dairy production being especially affected.
 Food shortages are also expected to cause hunger in communities that rely on farmed goods.